-Total Sales/Receipts Value for 2007
+Total Sales/Receipts Value for 2008

 Complete all lines as indicated.
 Add receipt factor lines 3(a) through 3(f) in column A, enter total on line 3A.
 Enter total receipts everywhere on line 3B.
-See line 4(a) for calculation of the percentage.
+See line 4(a) for the calculation of the percentage.
 Round the percentage to the nearest second decimal place.

-4. Summary: Apportionment of Income for Indiana for Tax Years Beginning in 2007
+4. Summary: Apportionment of Income for Indiana for Tax Years Beginning in 2008

-- (a) Divide sum on line 3A by the total from line 3B.
+- (a) Divide the sum on line 3A by the total from line 3B.
 Multiply by 100 to arrive at a percentage rounded to the nearest second decimal place.
-Enter the quotient on the 4(a)1 space provided and multiply by the 3 for tax years beginning in 2007.
-Enter the product on line 4a of column C. - (b) Add entries on lines 1C, 2C, and 4a of column C. Enter the sum of the percentages on line 4b. - (c) Divide the total percentage entered on line 4b by 5.
+Enter the quotient on the 4(a)1 space provided and multiply by 4.67 for tax years beginning in 2008.
+Enter the product on line 4a of column C. - (b) Add entries on lines 1C, 2C, and 4a of column C. Enter the sum of the percentages on line 4b. - (c) Divide the total percentage entered on line 4b by 6.67.
 Enter the average Indiana apportionment percentage (round to the nearest second decimal place) on line 4c and carry to line 4 of Form IT-65.

-The property and payroll factors are each valued as a factor of one in the apportionment of income formula.
-The receipts factor value is three for tax year 2007.
-The combined three-factor denominator equals five for tax year 2007.
+The property and payroll factors are each valued as a factor of 1 in the apportionment of income formula.
+The receipts factor value is 4.67 for tax year 2008.
+The combined three-factor denominator equals 6.67 for tax year 2008.
 When there is a total absence of one of these factors for column B, you must divide the sum of the percentages by the number of the remaining factor values present in the apportionment formula.